-The EU Textile and Apparel industries are giants in both domestic and global production.
-Collectively, EU Member States account for one-third of the world's textile and apparel products, in part because the continent features a very complete supply chain infrastructure.
+The EU textile and apparel industries are giants in both domestic and global production.
+Collectively, EU Member States ranked 2nd in the world for textile exporting country in 2019, in part because the continent features a very complete supply chain infrastructure.
 The intra-regional textile trade is strong, making the market for would-be importers that much fiercer competitively.

 Here we will look at key points of the EU Regulation 1007/2011: "Textile Products Labelling and Fibre Composition," a regulation that is meant to protect consumer interests and reduce the risk of fraudulent composition claims.

 A textile product is "any raw, semi-worked, worked, semi-manufactured, manufactured, semi-made-up or made-up product which is exclusively composed of textile fibres, regardless of the mixing or assembly process employed.”
 (Article 3(1)(a))

 Additionally, an article will be classified as a textile product if the product or its components contain at least 80% by weight of textile fibres.
 Examples of these include furniture, umbrellas, tents and mattress covers.

 The regulation requires that consumers are made aware of any animal parts associated with your textile products, such as fur, leather, bone or down feathers.
 The use of non-textile parts of animal origins must be labelled with the phrase "contains non-textile parts of animal origin."

 Determining the composition of a textile product must be carried out by representative sampling and testing methods described in Annex VIII and IX of the EU 1007/2011 regulations.
 Without valid testing standards or sampling methods that adequately represent your batch as a whole, you can never be sure that your composition claims are accurate, and thus, compliant.